NĪTI

 • Eventual consistency where availability and latency matter (social feed).

-• Use causal or session consistency when user-experience requires ordering guarantees.
+• Causal or session consistency when user-experience requires ordering guarantees.

 Use distributed transactions sparingly.
 Prefer saga patterns for cross-service workflows: orchestrator or choreography with event compensation.